microsoft/devhome/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

+## Popular Apps

+This is currently a hard-coded list of applications that have been popular with developers on Windows.
+Popularity was determined by high levels of installation and usage.
+As this is a moment in time, we are not accepting submissions for this list.
+We’re looking to improve the experience with [Suggested Apps](https://github.com/microsoft/devhome/issues/375)so the list can be optimized for developers.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a